More about the ABMM

 ABMM Exam Information

-Information about eligibility, exam content, pass rate, practice questions, and test administration is available at http://www.asm.org/index.php/abmm-cert.
-The application deadline for the October 2013 exam is August 1, 2013.
+Information about eligibility, exam content, pass rate, practice questions, and test administration.
+The application deadline for the June 2015 exam is April 1, 2015.

 ABMM Diplomates Directory